-- 16.8.1 CA will aim to complete and communicate all judiciary processes (Level 1-4) within six days of the incident.
-This will allow any resulting decision from the complaint/dispute to be communicated and effected before the next day of play (generally deemed as one week). - 16.8.1.1 For a player which has received an alleged breach of the code, if the next day of play within a grade is less than seven days away, the judiciary process may be brought forward (if possible), to provide an outcome in advance of the next play. - 16.8.1.1.1 Clubs/schools can best support the pace for which a decision can be made by providing a complaint/written allegation as soon as possible. - 16.8.1.1.2 Ability to adhere to this process depends on the timing for which the club/school submits the Judiciary Submission Form, or the availability of the CA, Judicial Panel or Judicial Commissioner - Due to the nature of volunteer Judiciary panels, in certain instances CA may not be able to meet the six-day deadline. - 16.8.2 The Judiciary process and timeline is outlined for alleged levels of breaches: - Level 1: Determined and communicated by CA in accordance with sanction guidelines. - Level 2-4: Determined by appointed Judiciary panel/commissioner (communicated by CA) which:
+- 15.8.2.1 For a player which has received an alleged breach of the code, if the next day of play within a grade is less than seven days away, the judiciary process may be brought forward (if possible), to provide an outcome in advance of the next play. - 15.8.2.1.1 Persons can best support the pace for which a decision can be made with formal submission of any allegation as soon as possible. - 15.8.2.1.2 Ability to adhere to this process depends on the timing for which the club/school submits the Judiciary Submission Form, and/or the availability of the CA, Judicial Panel or Judicial Commissioner. - 15.8.2.2 Due to the nature of volunteer Judiciary panels, in certain instances CA may not be able to achieve a determination in advance of the next day of play, however a determination will be achieved as soon as possible.